learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Fields should no longer be autocompleted by browsers in the comm panel, group text module, or arbitrary user list (specifically the 'username' field).
 - Chapters can now upload .ico files in the filebrowser without changing their file extension before and after upload.
 - The new availability layout for teachers has been extended to volunteer and admin modules.
 Admins can now check and edit availability on the same page.
+- The new availability layout is now co-opted for a new Class Availability page which shows when a class can be scheduled (like in the scheduler) and which teachers of the class are causing unavailability at particular times due to being unavailable or teaching another class.
+You can get to this page from the scheduler, the manage class page, or the class search page.
 - When using a template program to create a new problem, module info from the template program will now be copied to the new program (including ``seq`` values, whether or not they are ``required``, and the ``required_label``)
 - Made login errors clearer
 - Added teacher interview and training descriptions to the manage page for these events.